jax-ml/jax/docs/new_docs/101/state.md

 <!--* freshness: { reviewed: '2026-07-09' } *-->

 Real programs have state: model parameters that change across training steps, optimizer momentum, running statistics, counters.
-But {ref}`jax-101-transformations` established that JAX transformations expect *pure* functions — everything in through arguments, everything out through return values, no hidden updates on the side.

 This page covers the two ways to express stateful computation in JAX:

 1. **Threading state through pure functions** — state goes in as an argument and comes out as a return value.
 This is the classic pattern, and the way state is handled across nearly the entire JAX ecosystem.
-2. **Refs** — explicit mutable arrays, for when you really do want to write to memory in place.
+2. **Refs** — explicit mutable arrays, for when plumbing is a pain, or you really do want to write to memory in place.

-## The problem with hidden state
+## The problem with untraceable state

 Let's start with a simple stateful program: a counter.